CM&

-NotiCentro 1 CM& (Compañía de Medios de Información) is a Colombian programadora established in 1992.
+CM& (Compañía de Medios de Información) (formerly known as NotiCentro 1 CM&) was a Colombian programadora established in 1992.
 It was one of the few programadoras that survived the crisis of the late 1990s and early 2000s, doing so by creating a two-hour news block in prime time (horario estelar).
-Its main program is Noticias CM&, created by Yamid Amat and Juan Gossaín and aired on RTVC's Canal 1.
+Its main program is Noticias CM&, created by Yamid Amat and Juan Gossaín and aired on Canal 1.
 The acronym with the ampersand was adopted in 1993.
+The last edition was aired on November 14, 2024.